prosopo/procaptcha-presta-shop/README.md

 ## Prosopo Procaptcha Integration for PrestaShop

-Welcome to the GitHub repository for the [Prosopo Procaptcha](https://prosopo.io/) Integration for PrestaShop!
+Welcome to the official GitHub repository for the [Prosopo Procaptcha](https://prosopo.io/) Integration for PrestaShop!

-We ensure this repository is kept up-to-date with the latest version.
-Feel free to open issues or submit pull requests directly here — any changes made will be included in the next official release.

 ## 1. Installation